A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 before the hands.

-The hands enter the water slightly angled, thumbs and forefingers first.
+The hands enter the water slightly angled, forefingers, or rather thumbs and forefingers first.

 Forward momentum and force from the kick push the hands downward.

 Fingers are initially curved or slanted to abet downward motion;